yaejinpark/citibike/README.md

 * The top start locations and ending locations are vastly similar, which means said locations are most likely the users' workplaces or homes.
 * Non-subscription users of all genders seem to prefer to ride during weekends, and of these users unknown gender is the largest group.
 * Non-subscription users are biking for leisure during the daylight on weekends.

+### Additional Recommendations
+* Visualization on users' age would show if most users are indeed travelling for work.
+For example, a person of 70 years or older would most likely not be commuting to work.
+* It would be interesting to see a visualization of data relationship between age and travel duration.
+Would older people simply ride for shorter durations?
+Or would they travel longer since they are more likely to ride for leisure than work commute?